 We remain a user-led organisation.
 50% of our Board of Trustees have personal experience of homelessness.
 An ethos of inclusion is at the heart of what we do: we promote inclusiveness and the empowerment of homeless and disadvantaged people and lead by example.

-Our vision is of a society where all people have a decent home, a worthwhile job and are empowered and valued members of their communities.
-We work to achieve this vision by working with our service users to create enterprising, high quality and collaborative housing and employment solutions.
+Lift’s vision is of a society where all people have a decent home, a worthwhile job and are empowered and valued members of their communities.
+We work to achieve that by creating enterprising, high-quality and collaborative solutions.
+Our work addresses homelessness, unemployment, and dis-empowerment.